Laboratory Training 1

 int n = 100000; BigInteger number4 = BigInteger.valueOf(n);

-For the convenience of working, the constants BigInteger.ZERO
+For the convenience of working, the constants BigInteger.ZERO, BigInteger.ONE, BigInteger.TWO and BigInteger.TEN are

 defined.